Pomodoro Technique: Description

-For the purposes of the technique, a pomodoro is an interval of work time.
+For the purposes of the technique, a pomodoro is an interval of work time (and pomodori is the plural form).

-Regular breaks are taken, aiding assimilation.
-A 10-minute break separates consecutive pomodoros.
-Four pomodoros form a set.
-There is a longer 20–30 minute break between sets.

-A goal of the technique is to reduce the effect of internal and external interruptions on focus and flow.
-A pomodoro is indivisible; when interrupted during a pomodoro, either the other activity must be recorded and postponed (using the inform – negotiate – schedule – call back strategy) or the pomodoro must be abandoned.
+A goal of the technique is to reduce the effect of internal and external interruptions of focus and flow.
+A pomodoro is indivisible; when interrupted during a Pomodoro, either the other activity must be recorded and postponed (using the inform – negotiate – schedule – call back strategy) or the pomodoro must be abandoned.

-After task completion in a pomodoro, any remaining time should be devoted to activities, for example:
+After task completion in a Pomodoro, any remaining time should be devoted to activities; for example: